 A detailed Geothermal Strategy and Geothermal Act have been developed but are yet to be formally approved.
-The existing geothermal strategy has been reviewed through the support of EU Energy Initiative Partnership Dialogue Facility (EUEI-PDF) but the final report is yet to be submitted.
-This study has considered the existing geothermal data and has developed a new strategy for geothermal exploration that will define the approach to private sector involvement in geothermal exploration and development of the country.
+The existing geothermal strategy has been reviewed through the support of EU Energy Initiative Partnership Dialogue Facility (EUEI-PDF).
+This study has considered the existing geothermal data and has developed a new strategy for geothermal exploration that will define the approach to private sector involvement in geothermal exploration and development in the country.

 Furthermore, JICA supported the preparation of electricity development plan for sustainable geothermal energy development and its integration into the Electricity Master Plan.
-This master plan gives estimates of the identified potential geothermal prospects based mainly on existing data with an action plan for exploration and development of each prospect.
+This master plan (JICA, 2015) gives estimates of the identified potential geothermal prospects based mainly on existing data with an action plan for exploration and development of each prospect.
 Conclusions indicate a maximum estimation of 90 MWe geothermal resources potential for the country

-Technical assistance and capacity building in the sector have been provided and financed by several institutions; JICA, ICEIDA, the United Nations University Geothermal Training Programme (UNU-GTP), GDC, the African Rift Geothermal Development Facility (ARGeo), EUEI-PDF and others.
+Technical assistance and capacity building in the sector have been provided and financed by several institutions; the United Nations University Geothermal Training Programme (UNU-GTP), ICEIDA, UNEP-ARGeo, JICA, GDC, KenGen, EUEI-PDF and others.